 The efficiency curve is computed as the ratio between the standard star catalog fluxes converted to photons (per second per Ångstrom), and the observed standard star spectrum converted to electrons (per second per Ångstrom).
 This curve is then smoothed by a heavy median filter and then fitted by a high degree polynomial, to derive a smooth efficiency curve unaffected by local atmospheric absorbtions and by uncertainties around lines in the standard star spectral continuum.
-The values of the efficiency at different wavelengths are read from this smoothed curve.
-See Section 10.4, page 142, for more details.
+This fitted efficiency is computed using the wavelength bins of the tabulated standard star (those in column WAVE of STD\FLUX\TABLE), i.e., corresponds to the first extension of product SPECPHOT\TABLE (see 120).
+These QC parameters are however computed from the observed wavelength bins (second extension of table SPECPHOT\TABLE).
+The wavelengths of QC SPEC EFFICIENCYi LAMBDA start at 3700 with steps of 400 and a total number of 15 steps.
+For each wavelength, the closest observed wavelengths bins are identified and interpolated linearly to get the QC SPEC EFFICIENCYi value.
+See Section 10.4, page 149, for more details.

-QC SPEC EFFICIENCYI LAMBDA: Wavelength at which the efficiency was measured.
+QC SPEC EFFICIENCY LAMBDA: Wavelength at which the efficiency was measured.
 Units Ångstrom